sgost/contentconcepts-data/services/journal_selection.md

 ---
 title: "Journal Selection"
 highlight: "Get it right"
-description: "One of the key task in publishing is selecting the right journal for your paper.
-More often papers are rejected becuase the topic may not be relevant for the selected journal.
-Let our experts choose the right journal for your manuscript"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {